packpay/easy-digital-download-packpay-gateway/README.md

  this plugin enables packpay payment gateway for Easy Digital Download (wordpress plugin). please do not hesitate to contact [Packpay](https://packpay.ir/contact) if you have any questions.
-Additionally if you wish to use Packpay gateway and ots services visit https://packpay.ir/.
+Additionally if you wish to use Packpay gateway and its services visit https://packpay.ir/.

  This plugin is developed by packpay development team. more info at: [Packpay](https://lab.packpay.ir/)